uncbiag/uniGradICON/README.md

 This the official repository for `uniGradICON`: A Foundation Model for Medical Image Registration

 `uniGradICON` is based on [GradICON](https://github.com/uncbiag/ICON) but trained on several different datasets (see details below).
 The result is a deep-learning-based registration model that works well across datasets.
 More results can be found [here](/demos/Examples.md).
+To get you started quickly there is also an easy to use [Slicer extension](#slicer-extension).

 ![teaser](IntroFigure.jpg?raw=true)